Ego Likeness: The Trinity Project

 Archer and Lynch are also the creators of the experimental/instrumental/spoken word outfit The Trinity Project.

 Personal lives

 Steven Archer and Donna Lynch have both raised hairless sphynx cats.
 In addition, they are both ordained ministers of the Universal Life Church.

 Lynch has also been open about her struggles with mood disorders, fibromyalgia, and Lyme disease.

-Archer is openly on the autism spectrum, and has advocated for increased public understanding of both the creative potential of autistic individuals and the stigma autistic individuals face.
+Archer holds a Bachelor's degree from the Corcoran School of the Arts and Design at the George Washington University.
+He is openly on the autism spectrum, and has advocated for increased public understanding of both the creative potential of autistic individuals and the stigma autistic individuals face.